b-rad-c/vanjs-spa-template/Readme.md

 - router integrates with browser history
 - state object integrates with browser history
 - user profile page with user id parsed from url params
+- navLink component for generating links based off of named routes, with params and active class css styling
+- handler for user id not found
 - not found page

 ## Setup